loadingio/ldcover/README.md

  * toggle(state): toggle on/off ldCover.
  * get(): toggle on ldCover and return a promise, which will only be resolved when ldCover.set is called.
  * set(v, hide=true): set value, which resolve promises from get, and hide ldCover if hide = true.
+   - use data-ldcv-set on elements to automatically set value when elements are clicked.
  * on(event, cb): listen to certain event. evnets:
    - toggle.on: when ldCover is toggled on.
    - toggle.off: when ldCover is toggled off.